uikit/uikit-site/docs/pages/position.md

 ### Outside

 There are two classes to center elements outside on the left and right of the parent container.
-This is useful to position the [Slidenav component](slidenav.md) outside of an [Slideshow](slideshow.md) or [Slider](slider.md) component.
+This is useful to position the [Slidenav component](slidenav.md) outside of a [Slideshow](slideshow.md) or [Slider](slider.md) component.

 | Class                           | Description                                                     |
 |:--------------------------------|:----------------------------------------------------------------|